-Linked to the S&P 500[®] Index
+Linked to the S&P 500® Index

-- Approximate 2 year term if not called prior to maturity. - Payments on the Notes will depend on the individual performance of the S&P 500® Index (the "Underlying"). - Contingent coupon rate of 8.30% per annum (2.075% per quarter) payable quarterly if the closing level of the Underlying on the applicable Observation Date is greater than or equal to 70% of its Starting Value. - Beginning in April 2023, automatically callable quarterly for an amount equal to the principal amount plus the relevant contingent coupon if the closing level of the Underlying is greater than or equal to 100% of its Starting Value on any Observation Date (other than the final Observation Date). - Assuming the Notes are not called prior to maturity, if the Underlying declines by more than 30% from its Starting Value, at maturity your investment will be subject to 1:1 downside exposure to decreases in the value of the Underlying, with up to 100% of the principal at risk; otherwise, at maturity you will receive the principal amount.
-At maturity you will also receive the final contingent coupon if the closing level of the Underlying on the final Observation Date is greater than or equal to 70% of its Starting Value. - All payments on the Notes are subject to the credit risk of BofA Finance LLC ("BofA Finance"), as issuer of the Notes, and Bank of America Corporation ("BAC" or the "Guarantor"), as guarantor of the Notes. - The Contingent Income Auto-Callable Yield Notes Linked to the S&P 500 Index, due May 2, 2024 (the "Notes") priced on April 28, 2022 and will issue on May 3, 2022. - The Notes will not be listed on any securities exchange. - CUSIP No. 09709US41.
+- Approximate 2.5 year term if not called prior to maturity. - Payments on the Notes will depend on the individual performance of the S&P 500@Index (the "Underlying"). - Contingent coupons payable monthly if the closing level of the Underlying on the applicable Observation Date is greater than or equal to 70% of its Starting Value.
+The coupon per \$1,000 in principal amount of Notes payable on the related Contingent Payment Date, if applicable, will equal (i) the product of \$6.167 times the number of Contingent Payment Dates that have occurred up to the relevant Contingent Payment Date (inclusive of the relevant Contingent Payment Date) minus (ii) the sum of all Contingent Coupon Payments previously paid. - .
+Beginning on January 22, 2025, callable monthly at our option for an amount equal to the principal amount plus the relevant Contingent Coupon Payment, if otherwise payable. - Assuming the Notes are not called prior to maturity, if the Underlying declines by more than 30% from its Starting Value, at maturity your investment will be subject to 1:1 downside exposure to decreases in the value of the Underlying, with up to 100% of the principal at risk; otherwise, at maturity you will receive the principal amount.
+At maturity you will also receive the final Contingent Coupon Payment if the closing level of the Underlying on the final Observation Date is greater than or equal to 70% of its Starting Value. - All payments on the Notes are subject to the credit risk of BofA Finance LLC ("BofA Finance"), as issuer of the Notes, and Bank of America Corporation ("BAC" or the "Guarantor"), as guarantor of the Notes. - The Contingent Income Issuer Callable Yield Notes Linked to the S&P 500 ® Index, due July 21, 2026 (the "Notes") priced on January 16, 2024 and will issue on January 19, 2024. - · The Notes will not be listed on any securities exchange - CUSIP No. 09710PNF9.

-The initial estimated value of the Notes as of the pricing date is \$989.80 per \$1,000 in principal amount of Notes, which is less than the public offering price listed below.
+The initial estimated value of the Notes as of the pricing date is \$988.90 per \$1,000 in principal amount of Notes, which is less than the public offering price listed below.
 The actual value of your Notes at any time will reflect many factors and cannot be predicted with accuracy.
-See "Risk Factors" beginning on page PS-8 of this pricing supplement and "Structuring the Notes" on page PS-16 of this pricing supplement for additional information.
+See "Risk Factors" beginning on page PS-9 of this pricing supplement and "Structuring the Notes" on page PS-17 of this pricing supplement for additional information.

 There are important differences between the Notes and a conventional debt security.
-Potential purchasers of the Notes should consider the information in "Risk Factors" beginning on page PS-8 of this pricing supplement, page PS-5 of the accompanying product supplement, page S-5 of the accompanying prospectus supplement, and page 7 of the accompanying prospectus.
+Potential purchasers of the Notes should consider the information in "Risk Factors" beginning on page PS-9 of this pricing supplement, page PS-5 of the accompanying product supplement, page S-6 of the accompanying prospectus supplement, and page 7 of the accompanying prospectus.